-Sick leave for Richmond County employees will accumulate at the rate a 1 1/4 days for each month of service, not to exceed 90 days.
+Sick leave for Richmond County employees will accumulate at the rate a 1 1⁄4 days for each month of service, not to exceed 90 days.
 Any annual sick leave may be carried forward from one fiscal year to the next until a maximum of 90 days is accumulated.
 Sick leave may be used only as earned and warranted.
 An employee must have worked at least one-half month to accrue sick leave for that month credited to his or her accumulation.
 All absences will be reported by the principal on an approved form certifying the dates and reasons for the absence.
 Employees may use sick leave for absence due to illness or injury and illness or death of a member of the employee's immediate family.
-Employees that are out more than two consecutive days must submit a doctor's excuse to the bookkeeper.
+Employees that are out more than two consecutive days must submit a doctor's excuse to the bookkeeper and seek guidance from the benefits department regarding FMLA.